yashsiddhu04/time-practice/README.md

 # time-practice
-this is my 2nd time practice of git and github
+this is my 2nd time practice of git and github. author :- YASH SIDDHU